fomightez/sequencework/alignment-utilities/README.md

 Moves the symbols indicating identity to the middle, between the two, aligned sequences.

-There is an example use of this A NB IN MY PLASMIDSAURUS repo <---- UPDATE THEN POSTED!!!
+There is an example use of this script in the notebook 'Rotate SLASH Permute the sequences to match your favorite Huge Plasmid or BAC.ipynb' located [my 'Plasmidsaurus-utilities' sub-repo](https://github.com/fomightez/sequencework/tree/master/plasmidsaurus-utilities) under the heading 'Dealing with things when you get your 'Huge Plasmid'/BAC sequences back from Plasmidsaurus'.

 <More info to be placed here, like example output.>